mikewebbtech/mikewebbtech-hugo/content/articles/2017/2017-02-13-bluetooth-usb-dongle-firmware-error.md

 $> sudo cp ./BCM20702A1\_001.002.014.1483.1669.hcd /lib/firmware/brcm/BCM20702A1-0a5c-21e6.hcd
 ```

-Reboot and all should be one with the universe.
+Reboot and all should be at one with the universe.
+ZEN!